Work It (film): Plot

 Quinn Ackerman, a quirky and intelligent high school senior, works as a technical director for the Thunderbirds, her high school's elite dance team, which is well known around the state as the reigning champions of the Work It dance competition.
-When Quinn spills coffee on the control panel and ruins a live performance, the ruthless leader of the Thunderbirds, Julliard Pembroke, fires her from the position.
+When Quinn sets something on fire by accident, the ruthless leader of the Thunderbirds, Julliard Pembroke, fires her from the position.

 Quinn's dream to attend Duke University, her late father's alma mater, is soured when the admissions counselor, Veronica Ramirez, informs that her chances of standing out to the admission's team are not good.
 Quinn misleads Ramirez into thinking that she is a dancer on the Thunderbirds, even though she only worked the lighting.
 Ramirez is instantly impressed, and vows to see her perform live at the Work It dance competition.

-Though she considers confessing to her white lie, Quinn instead decides to commit to it, realizing it's her only chance of getting into Duke.
-Quinn enlists the help of her best friend, Jasmine Hale, who is a dancer for the Thunderbirds herself, to teach her how to dance and prepare her for the team's open auditions in two weeks.
-Quinn's dancing skills improve substantially by the time of the audition, but Julliard still rejects her.
+Though she considers confessing, Quinn instead decides to commit to it.
+She enlists her best friend Jasmine Hale's help, who is a dancer for the Thunderbirds herself, to teach her how to dance for the team's open auditions in two weeks.
+Quinn's dancing skills improve substantially, but Julliard still rejects her.

 After Jasmine stands up to him and defends Quinn, Julliard sarcastically suggests that the two start their own dance team, which Quinn does.
 Jasmine reluctantly agrees to quit the Thunderbirds in favor of Quinn's new team.

 Quinn and Jasmine research a former champion of the Work It competition, Jake Taylor, who stopped competing and vanished after a knee injury two years prior.
-Quinn tracks him down and approaches him at the dance studio where he now works, and asks him to be a choreographer for her team, but Jake rejects her, insisting that dance is done with passion, and can't be learned by thinking.
-Meanwhile, the girls round up a group of unknown dancers at their school who all differ in style, including Raven, a goth and rocker; Chris, a soccer player; DJ Tapes, a kid who sells mixtapes; Robby, a karate student; and Priya, an Indian style dancer.
-After seeing the team's potential during an informal dance meetup, Jake agrees to choreograph for Quinn's team at Work It, but only if they can win the upcoming qualifying competition by themselves.
+Quinn tracks him down and approaches him at the dance studio where he now works.
+She asks him to be a choreographer for the team, but Jake rejects her, insisting that dance is done with passion, not learned by thinking.

+Meanwhile, the girls round up a group of unknown dancers at their school who all differ in style.
+After seeing the team's potential during an informal dance meetup, Jake agrees to choreograph for the team, but only if they can win entry through the upcoming qualifying competition by themselves.
 Under the name "TBD", they cut qualifiers but on a technicality issue with an opposing team.

 Jake and Quinn spend more time together, and one night, Jake takes her aside and decides to experiment with freestyle dancing with her.
-As the two practice, Quinn's talent surfaces, and they kiss.
+As they practice, Quinn's talent surfaces, and they kiss.
 With newfound confidence, Quinn takes it easier on herself and puts more effort into her dancing and teamwork.